MrTact/StrangeFateCore/CoreSource/StrangeFateCore.md

 Extraordinary Tier (or above): Physical attacks, armed or unarmed, that would benefit from this skill's Physical Force trapping have Weapon 1 per Tier over Mundane --  Weapon 1 \[Health\] at Extraordinary Tier, Weapon 2 \[Health\] at Superhuman Tier, and so on.
 This skill and the skill used to attack must be thematically related to receive this benefit.
 For example, a character with Brawn (S) would deal +2 Health stress when using Fisticuffs, but not Firearms or Strange skills such as Telekinesis or Earth Control.

 ### REPAIR
 A skill with the Repair trapping can be used to fix mechanical devices, given the right tools and enough time.
 For devices with stress tracks, the difficulty is equal to the quality of the device.
-It takes a Few Hours to remove stress or a Trifling consequence, a Day for a Middling consequence, and a Week for a Grievous consequence.
+It takes a Few Hours to remove stress or a Mild consequence, a Day for a Moderate consequence, and a Week for a Severe consequence.
 For devices that don't have stress tracks or consequences, the difficulty is based on the monetary value of the device (see the Wealth trapping) or its quality (see the Craft trapping), whichever is higher.

 Failure on a repair roll can be made up in a few ways, retroactively.
 First, each additional step longer  on the Time Table (page 318) gives a retroactive +1 to the player's roll, up to a maximum of +4 for four steps on the table.
 Second, the device can be repaired within the usual timeframe, but the quality drops by one for every point shy of the target.
 Both methods may be combined; for example, a character can get a retroactive +3 to take two steps longer and drop the quality of the item by one.
 Degradation in item quality may mean that some of its special abilities are lost, if it has any.
 Subsequent efforts may be made to restore the item to its original quality, but those face a difficulty equal to the target quality, +1 for every two steps the current quality is below the target.
 Missing a restoration roll can only be made up by investing time, and the starting length of time on such efforts is usually a week.

 If the GM agrees to it, a player may make a partial repair when falling just short of the target.
 In these cases, the consequence on the device being repaired is downgraded in severity, rather than being entirely removed.
-If the character misses the roll by one, he may opt to downgrade the consequence, regardless of its severity, to Trifling.
+If the character misses the roll by one, he may opt to downgrade the consequence, regardless of its severity, to Mild.
-If the character misses the roll by two, he may opt to downgrade the consequence one step, taking Grievous to Middling and Middling to Trifling.
-If the consequence is Trifling in any of these cases, it is removed, but the device's appropriate stress track is filled.
+If the character misses the roll by two, he may opt to downgrade the consequence one step, taking Severe to Moderate and Moderate to Mild.
+If the consequence is Mild in any of these cases, it is removed, but the device's appropriate stress track is filled.

 Given a sufficient Workspace, the skill can be used to Repair devices whose Power Tier is at or below its own.
 For example, a Superhuman Tier skill with this trapping could fix Extraordinary or Superhuman Tier devices.